ballerine-io/ballerine/apps/backoffice/README.md

 ## Description
 Ballerine’s case management helps back-office operators to approve or reject users, initiate workflows for document re-upload or escalate cases to others in the company.

-### What can you find in this project?

-* A case management to approve, reject or classify users manually.
-* Create workflows operators can trigger from the interface.
-* Optimize manual work by customizing the layouts and information presented.
-* Use as a standalone tool or embed in your existing backoffice - Soon.

 </br>